 The fish community of Hutchins Lake has changed considerably since the earliest assessments.
 Recent introductions of fish to Hutchins Lake have occurred because of illegal transfers of fish by local citizens.
 These introductions of fish pose serious risks to the fish community that include conveying pathogens and spreading aquatic invasive species.
 All water bodies contain some fish pathogens.
 Some pathogens are ever-present and generally have only minor effects on fish communities.
 Other pathogens (referred to as pathogens of concern or POCs) can seriously damage fish populations.
-Pathogens of concern of these pathogens to new waters.
+Pathogens of concern often have localized distributions, so proper precautions should be taken during fish transfers to prevent the spread of these pathogens to new waters.